Wyoming LLC and Bank Account

 As Flag Theory explains, Wyoming has always had a very strong pro-business policy.
 They pioneered the LLC in 1977, creating a new avenue for owners to flourish in business with lower risk factors.
 Wyoming’s regulations have a history of leaning pro-business, with a clear system that avoids climbing through extra administrative hoops.
 The state’s lawmakers have worked hard to make Wyoming an attractive place to do business.
 Therefore, their efforts have added up to thousands of new incorporated businesses every year.

 Moreover, let’s say you’re looking to start a single member LLC.
 Wyoming is one of the only states with laws that the legislature has designed specifically to protect your ownership interest in that LLC.
+The others are Nevada and Delaware.
 That is, most states require two or more members before you enjoy asset protection from lawsuits.
 A Wyoming LLC, on the other hand, protects members from losing the LLC or the assets therein even if there is only one owner.

 Forming Your LLC